Navyayalamat/Rollin-react-app/README.md

-# Rollin-react-app
+# Rollin'-react-app

 This project is a React Task Management Application demonstrating CRUD operations (Create, Read, Update, Delete) with form validations.

-✨ Features
+✨ **Features**

-➕ Create: Add tasks with title, description, created date, and due date.
+  ➕ Create: Add tasks with title, description, created date, due date and completion status.

   📖 Read: Display all tasks in a responsive table.

   ✏️ Update: Edit existing tasks and update completion status.

   🗑️ Delete: Remove tasks from the list.

-✅ Validations:
+**✅ Validations:**

-Required fields: title, description, created date, due date.
+  - Required fields: title, description, created date, due date.

-Due date cannot be before the created date.
+  - Due date cannot be before the created date.

-Task title must be unique.
+  - Task title must be unique.

-Inline error messages displayed next to fields.
+  - Error messages are displayed at the top of the form for better visibility.

-🛠️ Tech Stack
+**🛠️ Tech Stack**

-React (hooks + context API for state management)
+ - React (hooks + context API for state management)

-Bootstrap for styling
+ - Bootstrap for styling

-React Context for global task state
+ - React Context for global task state

-🚀 Getting Started
+**🚀 Getting Started**

 **Clone the repo**